So many questions are frequently asked here at Monkeyland and Birds of Eden. This is a list of the most popular questions and answers.

 Don't the monkeys steal food from the restaurant patrons at Monkeyland?

 When eating at Monkeyland’s open-air restaurant, one has to keep a close eye on the primates.
-Part of the restaurant is however close-in (we upgraded and renovated the restaurant facilities at both sanctuaries during 2010.
+Part of the restaurant is however close-in for those that prefer.

 How long has Monkeyland and Birds of Eden been open?